vijayharshamade/Todo-Application-cp-8-Node-js/README.md

 Given an `app.js` file and an empty database file `todoApplication.db`.

-Create a table with the name `todo` with the following columns,
+Create a table with the name `todo` with the following columns

 **Todo Table**